bparzella/secsgem/docs/hsms/connections.rst

 ---------

 All connections work with delegates.
-When a connection is established/terminated or a packet is received a method of the passed delegate object will be called.
+When a connection is established/terminated or a message is received a method of the passed delegate object will be called.
 The connections support the following delegates:

 * on_connection_established(connection)
-* on_connection_packet_received(response)
+* on_connection_message_received(response)
 * on_connection_before_closed(connection)
 * on_connection_closed(connection)